Alarchemn/sales_forecasting/README.md

 # Overview
-The sales_forecasting project aims to predict the future sales of a company that is venturing into data science.
+This project aims to predict the future sales of a company that is venturing into data science.
 It focuses on leveraging machine learning techniques for sales forecasting.
 The project is divided into three main folders: DATA, CODES, and OUTPUT.

 # DATA
 This folder contains a CSV file with the historical records of the company's total sales.
 For privacy reasons, sensitive information such as branch, salesperson, and customer details have been removed.